Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 We show that a complete decomposition space $X$ is tight if and only if it has a filtration

-of cULF monomorphisms, the so-called {\em length filtration}.
-This is precisely the structure needed to get a filtration of the associated coalgebra (\ref{coalgebrafiltGrpd}).
+of \culf monomorphisms, the so-called {\em length filtration}.
+This is precisely the structure needed to get a filtration of the incidence coalgebra (\ref{coalgebrafiltGrpd}).

-In Section~\ref{sec:findec} we impose the finiteness condition needed to be able to take homotopy cardinality and obtain coalgebras and algebras at the numerical level of $\Q$-vector spaces (and pro-vector spaces).
+In Section~\ref{sec:findec} we impose the finiteness condition needed to be able to take homotopy cardinality and obtain coalgebras and algebras at the numerical level of $\Q$-vector spaces (and profinite-dimensional $\Q$-vector spaces).

+\begin{deff} An $\infty$-groupoid $S$ is {\em locally finite} if at each base point $x$ the homotopy groups $\pi_i (S,x)$ are finite for $i\geq1$ and are trivial for $i$ sufficiently large.
+It is called {\em finite} if furthermore it has only finitely many components.
+A map of $\infty$-groupoids is called a {\em finite map} if its fibres are finite $\infty$-groupoids.